microsoft/vsts-extension-samples/README.md

 ## Contribution point guide

-Discover all the places (called contribution points) in Visual Studio Online you can extend, including hubs, toolbars, and context menus, and more.",
+Discover all the places (called contribution points) in Visual Studio Online you can extend, including hubs, toolbars, and context menus, and more.

 ## Build inspector